7 strategies to enhance donor engagement for your nonprofit

 7. Automate, automate, automate

-In a busy fundraising office where resources and staff are stretched thin, you must use all the tools at your disposal to keep things running efficiently.
+In a busy fundraising office where resources and staff are stretched thin, using all the tools at your disposal is essential to keeping things running efficiently.
 A fundraising tool that lets you prepare, store and automate the sending of personalized video greetings will save time and avoid errors.
 It will also greatly assist staff members in building those all-important personal relationships with donors and ensure they feel special and valued.

 Just create a content plan and upload all your video content to your video-sharing platform.
 Then use the tool to send out your videos at the right time and to the right people.
 If you want to go back and edit an old video or update it so it can be used for a different campaign, dip into your video content library and get to work.